stephensalim/ReInvent2020_labs-1/Pattern3/README.md

 To deploy the second CloudFormation template, you can either deploy directly from the command line or via the console.

+### 2.1.
+Get the Cloudformation Template.

+To deploy the second CloudFormation template, you can either deploy directly from the command line or via the console.

 You can get the template [here](https://github.com/skinnytimmy/ReInvent2020_labs/blob/Pattern3/Pattern3/templates/section3/pattern3-app.yml "Section2 template").

+### 2.2.
+Command-line Template Installation

 To deploy from the command line, run the following command:

 ```
 aws --region ap-southeast-2 cloudformation create-stack --stack-name pattern3-app --template-body file://baseline-application.yml --parameters ParameterKey=AmazonMachineImage,ParameterValue=ami-0f96495a064477ffb	ParameterKey=BaselineVpcStack,ParameterValue=pattern3-base
 ```

-Note that for the AmazonMachineImage, please use an AMI ID which represents an Amazon Linux 2 machine image from the Sydney region (ap-southeast-2).
+Note that for the AmazonMachineImage, please use an AMI ID which represents an Amazon Linux 2 machine image from the **Sydney** region (ap-southeast-2).

+### 2.3.
+(Optional Step ) AWS Console Template Installation

-If you decide to deploy rhe stack from the console, ensure that you provide the correct stack name from section 1 (we have used pattern3-base for the example).
-In addition, you will need to provide the AMI ID of an Amazon Linux 2 image, which you can find from the EC2 console.
-Dont forget to click the tickbox at the bottom of the screen to acknowledge that CloudFormation will create resources.
+If you decide to deploy the stack from the console, ensure that you provide the correct stack name from section (1) Note that we have used **pattern3-base** for the example as a default.
+In addition, you will need to provide the AMI-ID of an Amazon Linux 2 image, which you can find from the EC2 console.
+At the time of writing, the appropriate ID for an Amazon Linux 2 image in Sydney is (ami-0f96495a064477ffb).

+Don't forget to click the tickbox at the bottom of the screen to acknowledge that CloudFormation will create resources.

+### 2.3.
+Note the Cloudformation Template Outputs

 When the CloudFormation template deployment is completed, note the outputs as they may be required later.
+These can be found in the Output section of the Cloudformation Stack.

+### 2.4.
+Confirm Successful Application Installation

-You can check that the ALB deployment has been successful by clicking on the DNS name of the ALB which can be found in the outputs to the CloudFormation stack as follows:
+You should now check that the ALB deployment has been successful.
+To do this, go to the outputs section of the Cloudformation stack and you can find the DNS name as follows:

 ![Section2 CloudFormation Output](images/section2/section2-pattern3-output-dnsname.png)

-If you have configured everything correctly, you should be able to view a webpage with 'Welcome to Re:Invent 2020 The Well Architected Way' as the page title.
+If you have configured everything correctly, you should be able to view a webpage with **'Welcome to Re:Invent 2020 The Well Architected Way'** as the page title.

 Adding a simple 'details.php' to the end of your DNS address will list the packages currently available, together with the AMI which has been used to create the instance as follows: